 While Zork is sitting on a mainframe at MIT in 1977, a systems programmer at Orlando, Florida-based telecommunications equipment company Stromberg Carlson named Scott Adams (not the Dilbert creator) is exposed to Crowther and Wood’s Adventure, running on a PDP-10 at the company.
 Across ten days of early mornings and late nights, Adams obsessively plays the game and completes it, reaching a top score of 350 points and title of Grand Master.
 He is convinced that text adventures can make the jump to the limited memories of microcomputers.
 To prove it, he works more nights and days on his TRS-80 Level II computer, creating a TRS-80 BASIC game interpreter that would read compressed game data and allow for a suitably long and complicated microcomputer game.
 After six months, Adventureland is born, published through The Software Exchange of Milford, NH and Creative Computing Software.
 At one point during development, his wife Alexis, pregnant with their first child, throws the disks containing the source code into the oven, hoping to catch her husband’s attention.
 Being so mad she forgets to turn on the oven, the game survives and in the summer of 1978, the first commercial text adventure is released for the Radio Shack TRS-80 computer.
 Available on tape, the packaging consists of a plastic baby-bottle liner with Adams’ business card stapled across the top.
 Adventureland is a success, selling around 10,000 units.
 In a case of “if you can’t beat em, join em”, Alexis designs several games herself, including the second Scott Adams Adventure, Pirate’s Adventure, as well as #4: Voodoo Castle.

 Around six months after the release of Adventureland, Adams founds game company Adventure International, producing numerous other text-adventures, with an interpreter system that facilitates easy adaptation to other computer systems like the Apple II.
 Graphics and rudimentary animation are eventually integrated into the mix via Penguin’s Graphics Magician software and these games are ported to venerable home computers such as the Commodore VIC-20 and C64 computers.
 Branching out into the computer game publishing realm, AI starts selling programs from a stable of designers that eventually swells to sixty.
 One such line is the Galactic Empire series, written by Doug Carlson.
 He uses the royalty checks from Adams’ company to delve into the world of game publishing himself with a little enterprise called Broderbund.
 AI also releases Bob Schilling’s Commbat in 1981, the first online two-player war-game.
 By 1983, Adventure International is grossing $3 million in earnings.
 They further solidify success by securing a deal in early 1984 with the Marvel comics empire to make graphical text adventures based on their superhero characters, in what is called the Questprobe series.
-However, after producing adventure games based on The Incredible Hulk, Spider-Man and one including X-Men characters, the company falls on the battleground of the cutthroat computer games industry, accruing a high amount of debt with computer magazines for advertising of its many wares.
+It includes games based on The Incredible Hulk, Spider-Man and Fantastic Four characters.
+With a fourth underway featuring X-Men, Adventure International falls on the battleground of the cutthroat computer games industry, accruing a high amount of debt with computer magazines for advertising of its many wares.
 Scott Adams, Inc., parent company of Adventure International, files for Chapter 11 bankruptcy protection in December of 1985.

 Sources (click to view; inert links kept for historical purposes)